 Primary school teachers need to be:

-- skilled at communicating with students and adults from a range of cultures and backgrounds
+- skilled at communicating clearly with children and adults from a range of backgrounds and cultures

-- positive, enthusiastic and able to motivate children
+- enthusiastic, open-minded and able to motivate children

 Useful experience for primary school teachers includes:

 - child counselling